 How do you improve your self confidence if you are preparing for managing a difficult conversation?

-- Learn to catch yourself out every time you tell yourself that you can’t do, won’t be able or aren’t good enough at managing a difficult conversation
+- Learn to catch yourself out every time you tell yourself that you can’t do.
+Or won’t be able to be or not good enough at managing a difficult conversation.

-- Next time you are managing a difficult conversation listen to what you tell yourself and ask yourself “What would make this easier?”
+- Next time you are managing a difficult conversation, listen to what you tell yourself.
+Ask yourself, “What would make this easier?”

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.